michaelthorne/front-end-code-guide/README.md

 <a href="" title="…" data-attribute="…">
 ```

-This is an example of the recommended attribute order for a **tag**:
+This is an example of the recommended attribute order for a **div**:

 ```html
 <div class="" id="" aria-controls="" role="">